-CALLC.
-CALLC issued non-voting override units to certain management members who held common units of CALLC.
+Prior to CVR's initial public offering in October 2007, CVR's subsidiaries were held and operated by Coffeyville Acquisition LLC ("CALLC") and its subsidiaries.
+Management of CVR held an equity interest in CALLC.
+Issued non-voting override units to certain management members who held common units of CALLC.
 There were no required capital contributions for the override operating units.
-In connection with CVR's initial public offering in October 2007, CALLC was split into two entities: CALLC and Coffeeville Acquisition II LLC ("CALLC II").
-In connection with this split, management's equity interest in CALLC, including both their common units and non-voting override units, was split so that half of management's equity interest was in CALLC and half was in CALLC III.
+In connection with CVR's initial public offering in October 2007, CALLC was split into two entities: CALLC and Coffeyville Acquisition II LLC ("CALLC II").
+In connection with this split, management's equity interest in CALLC, including both their common units and non-voting override units, was split so that half of management's equity interest was in CALLC and half was in CALLC II.
 CALLC was historically the primary reporting company and CVR's predecessor.
 In addition, in connection with the transfer of the managing GP interest of the Partnership to CALLC III in October 2007, CALLC III issued non-voting override units to certain management members of CALLC III.

-CVR, CALLC, II and CALLC III account for share-based compensation in accordance with standards issued by the FASB regarding the treatment of share-based compensation, as well as guidance regarding the accounting for share-based compensation granted to employees of an equity method investee.
+CVR, CALLC II and CALLC III account for share-based compensation in accordance with standards issued by the FASB regarding the treatment of share-based compensation, as well as guidance regarding the accounting for share-based compensation granted to employees of an equity method investee.
 CVR has been allocated non-cash share-based compensation expense from CALLC, CALLC II and CALLC III.

 In accordance with these standards, CVR, CALLC, CALLC II and CALLC III apply a fair-value based measurement method in accounting for share-based compensation.
-In addition, CVR recognizes the costs of the share-based compensation incurred by CALLC, CALLC III and CALLC III on its behalf, primarily in selling, general, and administrative expenses (exclusive of depreciation and amortization), and a corresponding capital contribution, as the costs are incurred on its behalf, following the guidance issued by the FASB regarding the accounting for equity instruments that are issued to other than employees, for acquiring, or in conjunction with selling goods or services, which requires remeasurement at each reporting period through the performance commitment period, or in CVR's case, through the vesting period.
+In addition, CVR recognizes the costs of the share-based compensation incurred by CALLC, CALLC II and CALLC III on its behalf, primarily in selling, general, and administrative expenses (exclusive of depreciation and amortization), and a corresponding capital contribution, as the costs are incurred on its behalf, following the guidance issued by the FASB regarding the accounting for equity instruments that are issued to other than employees, for acquiring, or in conjunction with selling goods or services, which requires remeasurement at each reporting period through the performance commitment period, or in CVR's case, through the vesting period.

-The fair value of the CALLC III override units for the three months ended June 30, 2011 was derived based upon the value, resulting from the proceeds received by the general partner upon the purchase of the IDR's by the Partnership.
+The final fair value of the CALLC III override units was derived based upon the value, resulting from the proceeds received by the general partner upon the purchase of the IDR's by the Partnership.
 These proceeds were subsequently distributed to the owners of CALLC III which includes the override unitholders.
 This value was utilized to determine the related compensation expense for the unvested units.
-For the three and six months ended June 30, 2010, the estimated fair value of the override units of CALLC III were determined using a probability-weighted expected return method which utilized CALLC III's cash flow projections, which were considered representative of the nature of interests held by CALLC III in the Partnership.
+Subsequent to June 30, 2011, no additional share-based compensation will be incurred with respect to override units of CALLC III due to the complete distribution of the value prior to July 1, 2011.
+For the three and nine months ended September 30, 2010, the estimated fair value of the override units of CALLC III were determined using a probability-weighted expected return method which utilized CALLC III's cash flow projections, which were considered representative of the nature of interests held by CALLC III in the Partnership.